griffio/griffio.github.io/knowledgebase.md

 A Web Page is a tree-like structure, yet the W3C DOM is represented like Java API. e.g instead of querying, selectors, chaining.

+Exclusivley use JSON for Web data formats
+Don’t produce or consume XML as data
+XML is for markup documents where you need things like Attributes, Processing Instructions, Namespaces.

 Inversion of Control
 - Don’t call framework code, framework calls into components